Day 8: Køge to Halmstad

 Hurrah!
 Trees!

 The last few km were tough.
 Halmstad was hard to navigate, I was tired and the sky was looking ominous.
 However, eventually I got to the hotel.
-Tonight I have chosen the Best Western Plus Grand Hotel on the basis that it can’t be terrible.
+For this evening I had chosen the Best Western Plus Grand Hotel on the basis that it couldn't be terrible.
 After a little bit of a stand-off about taking my bike to the room (“is it clean?”
-“I have ridden it through a rainstorm…it’s clean”) I got into my minuscule room which has a minuscule bathroom without a heated towel rail…<sigh>.
+“I have ridden it through a rainstorm…it's clean”) I got into my minuscule room which has a minuscule bathroom without a heated towel rail…<sigh>.

 However, unlike the Centralhotellet it has humans working here and I’ve been served a couple of beers and a bit of food by some smiling actual humans who don’t appear to be homeless so it’s maybe not all bad.
 To be fair, there isn’t much of a choice in Halmstad and I don’t really need much apart from beer, food and somewhere to sleep.
 A heated towel rail would be nice though.
 I forecast a moist morning tomorrow.